-If a student has been charged with a violation of the Student Code of Conduct, but the complaint has been dismissed under Section B.6.2, Section B.6.5, or Section B.7.3, the Registrar may issue a Good Standing Letter, at the student's request, without including any reference to the complaint.
+If a student has been charged with a violation of the Student Code of Conduct, but the complaint has been dismissed under Section B.6.1.a, Section B.6.6.a, Section B.6.6.b.i, or Section B.7.3, the Registrar may issue a Good Standing Letter, at the student's request, without including any reference to the complaint.

-If the complaint has been voluntarily resolved under Section B.6.4, or if the Dean has determined that the student is guilty of violating one or more provisions of the Code under Section B.6.5, the Good Standing Letter must include a statement that the student has been subject to disciplinary action.
-However, if the time to file a notice of appeal pursuant to Section B.7, has not yet run, the Registrar will not issue a Good Standing Letter until the time to file a notice of appeal has run and the student has not filed such a notice, or until the student has notified the Dean that s/he will not appeal, whichever occurs first.
+If the complaint has been voluntarily resolved under Section B.6.6.b.i, or if the Dean has determined that the student is guilty of violating one or more provisions of the Code under Section B.6.6.b.ii, the Good Standing Letter must include a statement that the student has been subject to disciplinary action.
+However, if the time to file a notice of appeal pursuant to Section B.7, has not yet run, the Registrar will not issue a Good Standing Letter until the time to file a notice of appeal has run and the student has not filed such a notice, or until the student has notified the Dean that they will not appeal, whichever occurs first.